All Episodes

 It's not about that at all.

-There's no you could beat him upside the head with nothing but pure logic and total sense.
+There's no, you could beat him upside the head with nothing but pure logic and total sense.

-It still isn't gonna matter.
+It still isn't going to matter.

-It's not gonna penetrate.
+It's not going to penetrate.

 Total waste of time.